What Are Bath Salts?

 Treatment for an addiction to synthetic cathinones will include behavioral therapies, such as Cognitive Behavioral Therapy, Contingency Management, and Motivational Enhancement Therapy.

-Cognitive Behavioral Therapy (CBT), as defined by NIDA, is a flexible type of therapy that is used very often to treat drug addiction.
-CBT is of shorter duration than other behavioral therapies, and it focuses on helping individuals identify drug-related behaviors and teaching them how to change those behaviors.
+- Cognitive Behavioral Therapy (CBT) is often used to treat drug addiction.
+CBT focuses on helping individuals identify drug-related behaviors and teaching them how to change those behaviors.
 Clients will learn to recognize situations that put them at high risk for using synthetic cathinones and how to avoid those situations.
 They will also learn how to cope with any cravings they may experience.
-Clients also acquire coping skills so they may learn to handle stressful situations appropriately without using synthetic cathinones.
+Clients also acquire coping skills so they may learn to handle stressful situations appropriately without using synthetic cathinones.6

-National Institute on Alcohol Abuse and Alcoholism describes Contingency Management as a program that reinforces positive behaviors while in recovery.
+- Contingency Management reinforces positive behaviors while in recovery.
 Clients earn rewards for recovery milestones, such as appointment attendance and positive drug test results.
 These rewards may include vouchers for items of different monetary values, such as movie or event tickets.
 If, however, clients relapse or miss an appointment, vouchers may be withheld, or clients may need to begin the program again.
-This program rewards behaviors that are essential to recovery, and it has been effective in preventing relapse.
+This program rewards behaviors that are essential to recovery, and it has been effective in preventing relapse.7

-Motivational Enhancement Therapy is a therapy program that aims to help clients achieve rapid changes in drug-related behaviors, according to NIDA.
+- Motivational Enhancement Therapy is a therapy program that aims to help clients achieve rapid changes in drug-related behaviors.
 This therapy is shorter in duration than CBT, as it consists of an initial session followed by 2-4 therapy sessions.
 Individuals will also learn new coping skills that don’t involve substance abuse.
 In treatment sessions, the therapist will monitor the client’s changes in behaviors as well as encouraging the client’s commitment to the recovery process and sobriety.
 When combined with CBT, Motivational Enhancement Therapy is thought to be even more beneficial.8